The .303 Savage

-Reloads can equal, but not significantly surpass, the factory offerings if they are kept within the SAAMI limit.
-The reloader has many more bullets to choose from, however, from approximately 100 grains to 200 grains.
+Reloads can equal, but not significantly surpass, the traditional factory offerings if they are kept within the SAAMI limit.
+However, the reloader has more bullet weights and styles from which to choose.

-Note: The complete article about the .303 Savage can be found in its entirety on the Rifle Cartridge Page.
+Note: The complete article about the .303 Savage can be found in its entirety on the Rifle Cartridges page.